Skip to main content

 How will you manage risks?

-• Which specialist staff / skills do you need to consult (Learning & Teaching staff, IT support staff, examinations unit staff, disability services)?
+• Which specialist staff or skills do you need to consult (Learning & Teaching staff, IT support staff, examinations unit staff, disability services)?

 • What is the contingency plan?
-For example, what will happen, in an online test, if system outages occur, or computers malfunction in laboratories?
+For example, what will happen if system outages occur, or computers malfunction in laboratories?

 • How will you manage test completion by students in different time zones?